 An open mouth view x-ray is a special view to visualize upper cervical spine problems especially C1 and C2 vertebrae.
 Routine anteroposterior cervical spine view shows the spine from C3 segment and is usually less helpful in diagnosing acute injuries.
 Open mouth view x-ray is not done routinely and is ordered when a problem is suspected in upper cervical spine.

 The open mouth view is essential for excluding a C1 arch or odontoid process fracture.
-Odontoid process is part of second cervical vertebra that projects upward to articulate with C1 vertebra.
+Odontoid process is part of the second cervical vertebra that projects upward to articulate with C1 vertebra.

 The open mouth view x-ray is also called Odontoid view or odontoid peg view.